nathaniellahn/CombinatorialOptimalTransport/README.md

 	c.)IterationsAllMethods.m : Compare iteration count to Sinkhorn, Greenkhorn, and APDAGD See the paper for further details.

 The tests are written in MATLAB and call a compiled Java implementation of our algorithm.
 The Java binary files for Mapping.java and GTTransport.java will need to be created and placed in the GabowTarjanJavaCode\GTTransport\bin\optimaltransport folder.
-(Alternatively, edit the javaaddpath command in the MATLAB code to point to their location).
+Here, the optimaltransport directory corresponds to a Java package that includes both files.
 We used Java 8, but most likely other Java versions will do just fine.

+VERY IMPORTANT: When running the MATLAB test files, make sure to run them from within the Testing folder.
+The testing files use relative paths, and executing with a different path location for your script will affect your results (most likely, the Java classes won't be found).
+If you are not comfortable with this, try replacing the command:
+	javaaddpath('..\GabowTarjanJavaCode\GTTransport\bin\');
+with an absolute path on your system.
+You can use the "javaclasspath" command to ensure that the path to the Java class files is correctly entered.

 The APDAGD implementation and some testing code was obtained from https://github.com/chervud/AGD-vs-Sinkhorn.
 The Sinkhorn and Greenkhorn implementations, the file computeot_lp.m and a few other helper functions were